-Brooklyn Nine-Nine is a one-camera sitcom airing on Fox starting in fall, 2013.
-The series follows a diverse group of police detectives in New York City's 99th precinct (hence the title), and their reactions to hardass new captain Ray Holt (Andre Braugher, previously a detective on Homicide: Life on the Street).
-Facing an especially difficult adjustment is Detective Jake Peralta (Andy Samberg), a smart but rebellious cop in constant competition with his more straightlaced partner Amy Santiago.
+Brooklyn Nine-Nine is a single-camera sitcom airing on Fox starting in fall, 2013.
+The series follows a diverse group of police detectives in New York City's 99th precinct (hence the title), and their reactions to hardass new captain Ray Holt (Andre Braugher, previously known as homicide detective Frank Pembleton on Homicide: Life on the Street).
+Facing an especially difficult adjustment is Detective Jake Peralta (Andy Samberg, whom you may remember as a cast member on Saturday Night Live from 2005 to 2012, a member of the musical sketch troupe The Lonley Island, or as the voice of Pat the Party Bear on Adventure Time), a smart but rebellious and immature cop in constant competition with his more strait-laced partner Amy Santiago (played by Melissa Fumero).

 Tropes used in this series include: